-Management Distance Learning PhD and MPhil
+Management Distance Learning PhD

 Our distance learning PhDs offer a more flexible way to study for a research degree - allowing you to undertake a University of Leicester PhD or MPhil wherever you are based in the world.

 As with the campus based PhD, you will undertake a substantial research project that is written up as a thesis of 80,000 words and defended in an oral exam (the viva voce).

 Distance Learning PhD Description

 - International Discount - £15,880 - see Eligible Countries